pfsense/docs/source/dhcp/dhcpv6-leases.rst

 =====================

-A list of active and inactive **DHCPv6 Leases** (DHCP leases for IPv6 hosts) and delegated prefixes can be viewed in pfSense by navigating to **Status > DHCPv6 Leases**.
+A list of active and inactive **DHCPv6 Leases** (DHCP leases for IPv6 hosts) and delegated prefixes can be viewed in pfSense® software by navigating to **Status > DHCPv6 Leases**.

 All active leases are shown, along with the IPv6 address, IAID, DUID, MAC address, hostname, lease start and end times, lease type, and whether or not the system is online.
 (As with the :doc:`NDP Table </monitoring/ndp-table>`, this is not always a reliable indicator)

 IPv6 hosts are identified by a combination of the Interface Association Identifier (IAID) and the DHCP Unique Identifier (DUID).
 The DUID is